DevExpress/devextreme-documentation/concepts/05 Widgets/Autocomplete/10 Configure Search Parameters.md

 ---

 By default, the **Autocomplete** UI component starts providing suggestions once an end user types the first character.
-To increase the number of characters that triggers suggestions, use the [minSearchLength](/api-reference/10%20UI%20Widgets/dxAutocomplete/1%20Configuration/minSearchLength.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#minSearchLength') option.
+To increase the number of characters that triggers suggestions, use the [minSearchLength](/api-reference/10%20UI%20Widgets/dxAutocomplete/1%20Configuration/minSearchLength.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#minSearchLength') property.

 ---
 ##### jQuery